kirtide/SynthMSAADisabler/README.md

 ## Why?

-Since the `v3` release of *Synth Riders*, MSAA is "baked" at `4x`.
+Since the `v3` release of *Synth Riders*, MSAA defaults to `4x`.
 Despite the MSAA option within the advanced graphics settings menu existing-changing it does nothing.

-Having MSAA running at `4x`, especially in VR, is and can be very resource intensive.
-(VRAM, among other things)

-While it would be possible for a mod to fix this button itself, I decided to keep it simple and completely disable MSAA.

-(totally because its out-of-scope and not because i can barely program)

-Additionally, this mod could possibly be used with other Unity games.
-For this it would likely need to meet the following criteria:

-- Installed `MelonLoader v0.6.6`
-- Game type is `Il2cpp`
-- Game runtime type is `net6`
+In VR, `4x` MSAA can be resource intensive (VRAM and more), so this mod offers a quick workaround by turning it off.

+This might also help other Unity games if they:
+- Use MelonLoader v0.6.6+
+- Are IL2CPP-based
+- Run on .NET 6
-- Active pipeline is `Ultra`
+- Use a pipeline named `Ultra_PipelineAsset`

 ## What does the mod do?